ithena-one/mcp-governance-sdk/readme.md

 Build secure, compliant, and observable MCP applications with [Ithena](https://ithena.one).
 Easily add **Identity, Authorization (RBAC), Credential Management, Auditing, Logging, and Tracing** using our SDK for servers built with [`@modelcontextprotocol/typescript-sdk`](https://github.com/modelcontextprotocol/typescript-sdk), or leverage the upcoming **Ithena Managed Platform** (waitlist open!).

+> ✨ **New Feature:** Optional **OpenTelemetry tracing** support has been added!
+Gain deeper insights into governance pipeline performance by enabling detailed span generation for key stages.
+See [Auditing & Logging](./docs/auditing-logging.md#opentelemetry-tracing) for configuration and details.

 ---

 **📚 Documentation:**